arodmail/aws-doc/cognito/README.md

 #### 6.3 Launch Self-Hosted UI

 Click "Get New Access Token".
-The Self-Hosted UI should appear in a new window.
+The Self-Hosted UI should pop up in a new window.
 We don't have any users in our user pool yet, so let's create a new user by going through the user registration flow.
 Select _Sign up_.

 ![aws-cognito-postman-auth-2.png](img%2Faws-cognito-postman-auth-2.png)